Sealing lip deformation / assembly problem

 • Reduce the size of the contact patch on the other part to the radius and a little bit behind it.

-Personally, I like to build my geometry using the commands built into cgx and them mesh it with hex elements.
+Personally, I like to build my geometry using the commands built into cgx and them mesh it with second order hex elements.
 To be sure this is more work to set up initially than simply auto-meshing a volume with tetrahedrons.

 It will however give you a regular hex mesh that is also parametric.
 That last point makes it really easy to explore variants.